 Here, you will find updates about the most current happenings at CAS and you will find helpful information about writing and/or publishing your autobiographic writing.
 We thank you for your interest and welcome your comments and participation.

-New blog by Tristine Rainer with tips on writing a travel memoir.
+New blog by Tristine Rainer on Instant Memoir, PTSD, and Trauma

 We can transform our past as a gesture of faith in the future. —Tristine Rainer